bmeviauac01/softwarelab1/docs/en/Lab-EFREST/index.md

 ﻿# Entity Framework and REST

+!!! danger "!!!
+MATERIAL IS WORK IN PROGRESS !!!"
+    !!!
+DO NOT START THIS LAB YET !!!

+    !!!
+MATERIAL IS WORK IN PROGRESS !!!

+    !!!
+DO NOT START THIS LAB YET !!!

 We will build a new REST API (ASP.NET Core Web API) using Entity Framework.

 ## Pre-requisites and preparation